nueh/telloterm/README.md

 * Connect your computer to the Tello WiFi
 * Run telloterm from a terminal window at least 80x24 characters big

-Hit 'v' to start a video feed, an mplayer window should appear in a couple of seconds.
+Hit 'v' to start a video feed or hit 'x' to start video feed with video recording to file, an mplayer window should appear in a couple of seconds.

-If the screen gets messed up, hit `r` or `<Ctrl-L>` to redraw it.
+If the screen gets messed up, hit `r` or `<Ctrl-L>` to redraw it or use `-logfile filename` to redirect output to different file and use `tail -f filename` in another terminal to monitor log file changes.

 To get help type `telloterm -h`